 Family-based Immigration refers to applications made by United States citizens or legal permanent residents (green card holders) on behalf of their relatives.
 The goal of the family based petition is to either bring over a family member to the United States with legal status or to grant legal status to a family member who is already here, and may be in Removal Proceedings.

 There are two types of petitions: petitions for immediate relatives, and petitions for other family members.
-The difference is that immediate relatives do not need to wait for a visa to become available, whereas other family members may have to wait.
-Sometimes the wait can be years.
+The difference is that immediate relatives need not wait for a visa to become available, whereas other family members may have to wait.
+Sometimes this wait can be a matter of years.
 How long a family member must wait depends on their relationship to the petitioner.

-The process often includes extensive forms and documentation as well as interviews with the Citizenship and Immigration Service.
-Because family petitions can take months or years to complete, it is important that they are done correctly to avoid delays and confusion.
-A Philadelphia immigration lawyer can represent you before USCIS in even the most challenging of cases.
-We will be able to guide you through the process and offer you estimates about what you should expect as your case progresses.
+The process often includes extensive forms and documentation, as well as interviews with the Citizenship and Immigration Service.
+Because family petitions often take months or years to complete, it is critical that they are done correctly, so that delays and confusion are avoided.
+A Philadelphia Immigration Attorney can represent you before USCIS in even the most challenging of cases.
+We will be able to guide you through the process and offer you estimates of what you should expect as your case progresses.

 This content was written on behalf of Greg Prosmushkin.